-Mary C. Carroll Bryn Mawr, PA Director since 1981 Biography: Ms. Carroll is a consultant and an advisor to nonprofit corporations, businesses and government agencies and is a well-recognized civic volunteer.
+Mary C. Carroll Bryn Mawr, PA Director since 1981

+Mario Mele Ft.
+Washington, PA Director since 2009 Biography: Ms. Carroll is a consultant and an advisor to nonprofit corporations, businesses and government agencies and is a well-recognized civic volunteer.
 She is the Honorary Trade Representative of Nepal and Chairman of the Nepal Foundation.
 She is a founder, director or trustee of various civic and charitable organizations, including the YMCA of Philadelphia and Vicinity and the Friends of Patan Hospital.
-Age: 69.
+Age: 70.